reslp/phylociraptor/docs/indepth/indepth.rst

    Alignment and trimming are executed together in the runmode :bash:`-m align` .

-After alignments have been generated, each alignment is trimmed to filter out positions and sequences (depending on the selected trimming strategy).Phylociraptor supports `trimal`_ and AliScore/Alicut for alignment trimming.
+After alignments have been generated, each alignment is trimmed to filter out positions and sequences (depending on the selected trimming strategy).
+Phylociraptor supports `trimal`_ and AliScore/Alicut for alignment trimming.

 -----------------------------------
 filter-align (Filter alignments)